dcfvg/diapaudio/README.md

 # Run all checks (lint + test + build) - useful before committing
 npm run check
 ```

+#### PWA in development

+- The install prompt typically appears only on a production build served over HTTP(S).
+The development server does not register the service worker.
+- To test installability locally:
+   - Build: `npm run build`
+   - Preview: `npm run preview` (serves the production build)
+- The service worker uses runtime caching.
+Libraries and lazy-loaded chunks are cached when first used, so subsequent sessions work offline.
+For deterministic pre-caching of all hashed chunks, consider `vite-plugin-pwa` or Workbox with a precache manifest.

 #### Development Workflow